Technical specifications and recommendations

 The software Facad runs on PC’s using

 - Windows 7

 - several Windows Server OS when used in a terminal-server environment such as Citrix

-The operating system Windows XP is no longer supported.
+The operating systems Windows XP and Windows Vista are no longer supported.

 .NET 4 requirement